hrishikeshsathyian/tp/docs/DeveloperGuide.md

 * 2a.
 There exists a wedding with the same name.

-  2ai.
-HappilyEverAfter shows an error message.
+  2ai.HappyEverAfter shows an error message.

     Use case resumes at step 1.